About the Neighborhood

 PAST AND PRESENT

 Historic photos and a memorial to past residents are on display at New Seasons Market and Legacy Emanuel Medical Center.
-And check out the OPB documentary 'Portland Civil Rights: Lift Ev’ry Voice' for more history of the neighborhood.
+Check out the free self-guided walking tour created by

 PUBLIC ART